Skip to Main Content Close

 • The opening lead is the first trick of the game, and it's always started by the defender to the declarer's left.

 • The declarer and dummy work as a team.
-The declarer picks the trump suit for the game, and the dummy shows their cards at the end of the first trick so the declarer has an advantage making decisions for their team's plays.
+The declarer picks the trump suit for the game, and the dummy shows their cards at the end of the first trick so the declarer has an advantage in making decisions for their team's plays.

 • The defenders are the two players who make up the second team.